Renovate a homeSee properties

 - Renovation plan worksheet with cost estimates.
 This should also include a short description of proposed renovations per line item.
 Attach extra pages as needed.

 - Proof of funding.
 Show you have funds to cover the purchase price and cost of renovation.
-This must include contingency for unexpected repairs.
+This must include a contingency for unexpected repairs.

 Step 3: Wait for our review process

 Our team works hard to review offers on a weekly basis.
 The Land Bank may counter your purchase price or terms of the deal based on our review.
 We may also request more information before making a decision on the offer.

 An additional financial review is necessary if you intend to: